imilkes/imilkes/README.md

        🌊 Receiving help or helping others are not signs of weakness or trauma.
        🛰️ I appreciate Self-Agency, Independence, Truth and Kindness.
        📝 There is always something to learn.
+       🌹 Your life review is your life review.
+Ego will always question, especially if in the 'standards of worth' there are things like 'motherhood'.
+       🤍 Forever doubted by this planet's participants.
+Thank You Anyways And Always!